ssyarlag/election-blog/content/post/2024-09-11-week-2-elections-and-the-economy/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-This distribution shows that, in general, our model appears to make fairly accurate predictions.
+This histogram demonstrates the results when we removed sets of nine random elections, fit a linear model to the remaining data, and evaluated the accuracy of that fitted model to the randomly removed data.
+In general, our model appears to make fairly accurate predictions.
 In other words, while our model may have appeared weak previously, this visualization demonstrates that it is stronger than we thought.

-*Out-of-sample extrapolation: 2024*
+*Out-of-sample Extrapolation: 2024*

 ```